seiyria/drakkar/_other/misc-facts.md

 * Holding the corpse of some lairs will prevent them from respawning.

 * If you have a skill >= 40, you can `look at xxx` to see how far they are percentwise on that skill.

+* You can only gain skill in areas where you'd normally be able to get xp.